Land reform in Scotland: Recommendations by legal experts

 In a 2016 article in the journal of the Law Society of Scotland, Douglas Maxwell claims the Land Reform (Scotland) Bill contains poorly defined terms such as "sustainable development" and "communities" which may place the bill in conflict with international human rights laws, particularly the ECHR Protocol 1, article 1.

 Community focus

-Land reform in Scotland is unusual in its emphasis on community land ownership, with the Scottish government adopting the target of seeing 1 million acres of land under community ownership by 2020.
+Land reform in Scotland is unusual in its emphasis on community land ownership, with the Scottish Government adopting the target of seeing 1000000 acre of land under community ownership by 2020.
 Most other land reforms have focused on giving land ownership rights to individual farmers.
-In contrast, the Land Reform (Scotland) Acts of 2003 and 2016 grant a collective right-to-buy to entire communities living in a geographical area.
+In contrast, the land reform acts of 2003 and 2016 grant a collective right-to-buy to entire communities living in a geographical area.